 It was a good place to eat lunch – wildflowers, history, coastal scenery, sailing boats.

 We continued up the coastal road to Newport where we hoped to visit the National Park office but it closed at 1pm, 30 minutes earlier.
 A park off Long Road led down to the Coastal Path, beside marsh and an estuary, and eventually to a beach.
 A very pleasant walk – I watched seagulls, a swan, a grey heron, shelducks and many unidentified birds; David found a small amphibian resembling a baby cane toad, probably a toadlet.
-He also noticed a construct of a man paddling a kayak made from plaited reeds, just sitting in a patch of wasteland adjoining Newport Boat Club (members only!).

 The Welsh Wildlife Centre, Cilgerran, is just outside Cardigan and FREE unless you use their parking area (a necessity if you have no pushbike), which costs £3 after 1pm or nothing after 6pm (I think it’s open 24 hours, as there’s no way of locking it up).
 We had a nice walk for an hour and saw a few animals – water buffalo, birds.